Swiss watchmaker Tag Heuer teams up with big tech for smartwatch

 With its titanium casing, black rubber strap and digital watch hands, it is designed to look like a classical watch.

-But Connected houses an Intel Atom processor beneath its touchscreen that lets wearers connect to the internet, stream music and run applications via Google’s Android Wear platform, from existing favorites such as Google Fit and Google Maps to customized lifestyle and sports apps.
+But Connected houses an Intel Atom processor beneath its touchscreen that lets wearers connect to the internet, stream music and run applications via Google’s Android Wear platform, from existing favorites such as Google Fit and Google Maps to customized lifestyle and sports apps designed for the watch.

-The watch, which electronically tethers to a phone, responds to voice commands and finger swipes.
-It can give the weather, set up a calendar reminder or tell the wearer how many steps she or he has walked that day, for instance.

-The Connected will compete in part against Apple Inc’s Apple Watch, which has breathed life into the smartwatch category.
-With prices of $350 to $17,000 it competes with some traditional luxury timepieces. [nL6N0WM4BN]

-Tag Heuer Chief Executive Jean-Claude Biver described the Connected watch as a way to get new customers and warm them up to traditional watches.

-“The Apple Watch will never be eternal,” Biver said at an event in New York.
-“Our watch will.
-It’s a big advantage.”

-Customers can swap their smartwatch for a mechanical one at the end of a two year warranty if they pay $1,500 more, a strategy Biver said allows the company to protect its traditions and cater to younger clientele who might be tempted by Apple.
+Customers can also swap their smartwatch for a mechanical watch at the end of the two-year warranty period if they pay another $1,500, encouraging what the traditional industry hopes will be a trend among young smartwatch wearers to buy “real” timepieces as they mature.

+“We are going after new customers ... once they have bought a connected watch, they are ready to buy another watch one day,” Tag Heuer Chief Executive Jean-Claude Biver told Reuters, adding the similar looks of the new connected watch and other Tag Heuer models would make the transition easier.

 Asked about potential sales of the new product, he said: “I don’t really know ...
 I only have the gut feeling that we’re just at the beginning, and that the first (connected) watches are like the first phones we had twenty years ago.”

-Makers of traditional Swiss watches have largely stayed on the sidelines of the emerging smartwatch market.
+Makers of traditional Swiss watches have largely stayed on the sidelines of the emerging smartwatch market headed by the Apple Watch launched this year, with models ranging from $350 to $17,000 for an 18-karat gold model.

 But the industry needs a boost.
 Swiss watch exports posted the biggest drop since 2009 in the third quarter, with a 14.5 percent slip in the 200-500 franc category fuelling concerns the Apple Watch might be taking market share.

-Bank Vontobel analysts in October forecast low to mid-market watches would be affected by sales of smartwatches and other wearable devices, and 30 percent to 50 percent of quartz watches would include some smartwatch features in the long term.
+Bank Vontobel analysts in October forecast low to mid-market watches would be affected by sales of smartwatches and other wearable devices, and 30-50 percent of quartz watches would include some smartwatch features in the long term.

 Switzerland’s biggest watchmaker, Swatch Group, has some connected products at its Swatch and Tissot brands, but has rejected making a “telephone” or “computer for the wrist,” as Chief Executive Nick Hayek told a paper in August.